 The researchers propose two possible explanations for this pattern.

 First, abuse by a father or stepfather is considered especially traumatic, possible because such abuse is more likely to occur in families with multiple problems and also because these families cannot provide safe and healing conditions following abuse.

 Second, abuse by close family members may have long-term consequences on the development of health attachment patterns necessary for mental health.

-The study confirms the association between suicide attempts and childhood abuse, and shows that the characteristics of the abuser and abusive acts may be important additional indicators of risk for suicide attempts.
+The study appears to confirm the association between suicide attempts and childhood abuse, and shows that the characteristics of the abuser and abusive acts may be important additional indicators of risk for suicide attempts.